SuperUserNameMan/LGTISP/readme.md

 This is an implementation of LGT8Fx8p ISP protocol.
 You can turn a LGT8Fx8p or an ATmega328p Arduino board into an ISP for LGT8Fx8P.

-This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash` and `dump eeprom` commands of AVRdude in terminal mode.
+This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash`, `dump eeprom`, `dump lock` and `write lock 0 0` commands of AVRdude in terminal mode.

 ## warning :
-- if the target LGT8Fx was powerred-down, connecting it to the ARVdude terminal using this ISP will erase the content of the first 1KB of Flash, which will brick it (see note about flash protection below).
+- once a newly programmed LGT8Fx is powerred-down, the access to its flash memory is locked. `dump flash` will displays `0xFF` everywhere.
+- Unlocking it is destructive.
+The first 1KB of flash will be erased, but the rest of the flash (including the emulated EEPROM) will be readable.
+To infocre the destructive using a `write lock 0 0`.

 ## supported functions
 - Arduino IDE and AVRdude commande line :